 We're ready to change that and work together to improve care!
 This one-of-a-kind course:

-- is a curriculum designed by and for midwives, emergency services personnel, nurses, and receiving hospital providers
+- Is a curriculum designed by and for midwives, emergency services personnel, nurses, and receiving hospital providers

-- shares new collaborative methods for improving home birth and birth center to hospital transfers
+- Shares new collaborative methods for improving home birth and birth center to hospital transfers

-- teaches communication skills critical to keep calm and clear during stressful situations
+- Teaches communication skills critical to keep calm and clear during stressful situations

-- includes clinical best practices
+- Includes clinical best practices

-- models scenarios demonstrating these best practices for communication and care
+- Models scenarios demonstrating these best practices for communication and care

-- teaches creative tools for bridging relationships with other provider types
+- Teaches creative tools for bridging relationships with other provider types

-- includes everything you need to know about the other providers involved to support optimal care and smooth transfer across all settings of a community birth transfer
+- Includes everything you need to know about the other providers involved to support optimal care and smooth transfer across all settings of a community birth transfer

 This course is free for all volunteer EMS personnel!
 For a free enrollment, please email jesica@HiveCE.com with: your name, your email, and the name of the organization you volunteer with (Example: Campbell County Volunteer Fire Department).